Ecosia (Search)

 Search Engine

-The quality of Ecosia’s search results seems comparable to DuckDuckGo.
-Which is to say: at least it’s better than Google Search since Google started prioritizing keeping you on its site over sending you where you want.
+When I started seriously evaluating using Ecosia in early 2025, the quality of its search results was comparable to DuckDuckGo.
+Which is to say: at least it was better than Google Search since Google started prioritizing keeping you on its site over sending you where you want.
 Both add a layer on top of Bing, Google, and specialized site results (ex: pulling travel info from TripAdvisor), remixing them with their own priorities.
 Not surprisingly, for Ecosia this includes things like climate assessment and ecology.
 They don’t track your search history unless you actively opt into personalized results.

 Also like DDG, they’re working on their own search index to reduce dependence on the big two.
 It’s still more private than searching Google or Bing directly, but it’s not their focus: Ecosia is more interested in minimizing and counteracting the environmental costs of the internet.